Notice of General Rate Restructure Sangre de Cristo Electric Association, Inc.

 29780 North US Highway 24, P. O. Box 2013, Buena Vista, Colorado 81211

-Sangre de Cristo Electric Association proposes to change its general rate structures effective January 1, 2022.
+Sangre de Cristo Electric Association proposes to change its general rate structures effective February 1, 2022 (Corrected).
 The purpose of these revisions is to more equitably recover power costs and internal expenses among cooperative members.
 The proposed changes are listed below.

 Existing Rates Proposed Rates